Sai2000-20/Covid_Cases_TestKits_TimeSeriesPrediction-SARIMA/README.md

-# Covid-19 Predicting NewCases and TestKits Requirements using SARIMA
+# Covid-19 Prediction of NewCases and TestKits Requirements using SARIMA
 Machine Learning Project